B2.9 Multiply whole numbers by proper fractions, using appropriate tools and strategies.

 Activity 2: The Kitchen Staff

 This activity allows students to realize that changing the yield of a recipe requires multiplying quantities that are sometimes expressed as fractions.
-Teachers first present the following situation to the class as follows:
+Teachers first present the following situation to the class:

-In order to raise the necessary funds for their end-of-year outing, the Grade 6 students at À tire-d'aile school decided to sell pastries.
+In order to raise the necessary funds for their end-of-year outing, the Grade 6 students at Rainbow School decided to sell pastries.
 Florence and her friends chose to make healthy carrot, apple and raisin muffins.
-As they read the recipe, they realize that one recipe only makes eight muffins.
-However, they want to prepare two dozen.
+As they read the recipe, they discovered that one recipe only makes eight muffins.
+However, they wanted to prepare two dozen.

 Teachers provide students with a copy of the recipe and take the opportunity to draw their attention to the fact that quantities are expressed using imperial measurements.